polywrap/documentation/src/docs/concepts/faq.md

 [Join our discord](https://discord.com/invite/Z5m88a5qWu) and tell us about your idea!

 ### **How can I join the Polywrap DAO?**
-You can learn more about joining and contributing to the Polywrap DAO in [our handbook](https://handbook.polywrap.io/).
+You can learn more about joining and contributing to the Polywrap DAO [here](https://contribute.polywrap.io/).

 ### **What are Polywrap mini-hacks?**
 The community hackathons are a way for you to earn rewards and learn more about the project.